Overview

 After the procedure

 If you have an abscess drained under local anaesthetic, you will be awake throughout the procedure.
-You can go home immediately afterwards.
+You can go home soon afterwards.

-If you have a general anaesthetic, you can usually go home later the same day.
+If you have a general anaesthetic, you can usually leave hospital the same day.
 You need a family member or friend to travel home and stay with you for at least 24 hours after your surgery.

 Looking after your wound

-You have a dressing over the wound after your surgery.
-The nurse at your GP surgery usually needs to change the dressing every day until the wound stops draining and starts to close.
+You will have a dressing over the wound after your surgery.
+We do not offer a service for changing wound dressings.
+You will need to see the nurse at your GP surgery to change the dressing.
+This is usually done every day until the wound stops draining and starts to close.

 Please phone your GP surgery to make an appointment.
-If you are not registered with a GP, ask the ward nurses for details of walk-in centres.
+If you are not registered with a GP, ask our nurses for details of walk-in centres.

-You can have a shower or bath, but might need to remove the dressing and then use a new dressing afterwards.
+You can have a shower, but you might need to remove the dressing first, and put on a new dressing afterwards.
 Do not leave a wet dressing on the wound.

 Get an urgent GP appointment or go to your nearest A&E if: